 Embedded (using ForgeRock OpenDJ for the data store)

-When using the embedded configuration store, you must deploy OpenAM on a local file system and not on an NFS-mounted file system.
+When using the embedded configuration store for CTS or configuration, you must deploy OpenAM on a local file system and not on an NFS-mounted file system.

 External ForgeRock OpenDJ data store

 ForgeRock recommends updating to the latest stable release.

 External Oracle Unified Directory 11g or later